 Below is an example of a custom subdomain setup:

-Stape Global CDN - loads scripts from a server closer to the user visiting your website.
-This feature is free to use and is available for all Stape sGTM containers.
+Stape Global CDN - loads scripts from a server closest to your website visitor's location, which reduces latency and improves page load times for geographically distributed audiences.
+We will use the Stape Global CDN in our setup.
+This feature is free and available for all Stape sGTM containers.

 Automatically (via Entri)

-You must set one CNAME record if you do not use Global CDN.
+You must create one CNAME record if you do not use Stape Global CDN and two records if you use Stape Global CDN.

-3.3 Log in to your domain name service (e.g. Cloudflare) and create a new DNS record for the subdomain you want to use.
+1. Log in to your domain name service and create a new DNS record for the subdomain you want to use.
+To do it, click three dots and choose Configure DNS next to your domain name on the account home page.

-4. Log in to your DNS account and add records you see in your Stape account.
-Below is an example of DNS setup for Cloudflare.
-On the account home page next to your domain name click three dots and choose Configure DNS.
+2. Log in to your DNS account and add the records you see in your Stape account.
+On the account home page, next to your domain name, click three dots and choose Configure DNS.

-Then, input the records you see in your Stape account.
-Ensure that the proxy is turned off.
+4. Then, create the records you see in your Stape account.
+Make sure that the Proxy status is turned off.

 Comments